Timo-Ko/glmm_simulation_tutorial/README.md

-This repository contains all materials (reproducible manuscript, simulation results) for the paper titled:
+This repository contains all materials (reproducible manuscript, including R code and all simulation results) for the manuscript titled:

-**A Tutorial on Tailored Simulation-Based Power Analysis for Experimental Designs with Generalized Linear Mixed Models**
+**A Tutorial on Tailored Simulation-Based Sample Size Planning for Experimental Designs with Generalized Linear Mixed Models**